Aqaao/DockerUnderCursor/README.md

   - fix bug that docker flicker when it displayed from hidden
 - 2022.8.8 update:
   - add function remember mouse position relative to docker.you can enable it in setting panel.![This is an image](https://github.com/Aqaao/DockerUnderCursor/blob/main/IMAGE/NewFunction.gif)
+- 2022.8.9 update：
+  - add function limit position of docker, keeping docker from leaving the main window.you can enable it in setting panel

 ## Install